rohitcoder/hawk-eye/readme.md

 To unleash the power of HAWK Eye, simply follow the steps mentioned in the "Usage" section of the "README.md" file.

 ### Options
-Note: If you don't provide any command, it will run all commands (firebase, fs, gcs, mysql, postgresql, redis, s3) by default.
+Note: If you don't provide any command, it will run all commands (firebase, fs, gcs, mysql, text, couchdb, gdrive, gdrive workspace, slack, postgresql, redis, s3) by default.
 <table>
    <thead>
       <tr>